dnsimple/dnsimple-support/content/articles/a-record.markdown

 A Records are the simplest type of DNS records, yet one of the primary records used in DNS servers.

 You can actually do quite a bit more with A records, including using multiple A records for the same domain in order to provide redundancy.
-Additionally, multiple names could point to the same address, in which case each would have its own A record pointing to the that same IP address.
+Additionally, multiple names could point to the same address, in which case each would have its own A record pointing to that same IP address.

 ## Querying A records